- Identifying file format types, versions, and quantities

 Designed to allow for the manipulation and extraction of metadata from a large number of file formats.
 Especially powerful when working with image files.
 Free and open-source.
 Windows, Mac, and Linux.

 An example and explanation of the accession records that the Bentley creates as part of their workflow using ArchiveSpace, an open-source archival processing software system.

 Video tutorial demonstrating the use of the Duke Data Accessioner and the associated tool, “Metadata Transformer”.

 A file format registry maintained by the UK National Archives.
 Used by several file format identification programs, it is also manually searchable.

 Library of Congress-run resource with information about various file formats and detailed information about their identifiers, sustainability factors, and additional information and resources.

-Blog post showing different scenarios where file creation and last modified dates may inadvertently change.
+Blog post discussing date metadata and how to find and fix errors.
 Also contains suggestions for how to guard against losing this information.